Free-by-cyclic groups, automorphisms and actions on nearly canonical trees

 The tree is bipartite: one class of vertices is those stabilised by a maximal elementary group, and the other is the rigid vertices.
 Edge groups are maximal elementary subgroups of the rigid vertex group they embed in.

 As Guirardel and Levitt point out, Lemma 3.2 of \cite{MinasyanOsin2012} tells us that when the groups in $\mathcal{P}$ are not themselves relatively hyperbolic, every automorphism permutes the conjugacy classes of the $P_i$.
 This is true in our case.
-Since $\Out(G;\mathcal{P})$ consists of those (outer) automorphisms which \emph{preserve} each of these conjugacy classes, it is a finite index subgroup of $\Out(G)$.
+Theorem~\ref{thm:rel_hyp_split} below concerns $\Out(G;\mathcal{P})$; since this consists of those (outer) automorphisms which \emph{preserve} each of these conjugacy classes, it is a finite index subgroup of $\Out(G)$.